zhangli-abcd/BGP-SPF-SRv6/draft-li-lsvr-bgp-spf-srv6.md

 The SRv6 Capabilities TLV defined in {{!RFC9514}} is used to announce the SRv6 capabilities of the node along with the BGP-LS Node NLRI and indicates the SRv6 support by the node.

 For BGP-LS-SPF, it SHOULD support this TLV to announce the SRv6 capabilities of BGP-LS-SPF nodes.
-A single instance of this TLV MUST be included in the BGP-SPF Node Attribute for each SRv6-capable node. {{!RFC9514}} defines the value of this TLV is copied from the ISIS SRv6 Capabilities sub-TLV or from the OSPFv3 SRv6 Capabilities TLV, but both of them have the same flag definition, therefore, the flags format of SRv6 Capabilities TLV of BGP-LS-SPF is consistent with that in ISIS SRv6 Capabilities sub-TLV and OSPFv3 SRv6 Capabilities TLV.
+A single instance of this TLV MUST be included in the BGP-SPF Node Attribute for each SRv6-capable node.{{!RFC9514}} defines the value of this TLV is copied from the ISIS SRv6 Capabilities sub-TLV or from the OSPFv3 SRv6 Capabilities TLV, but both of them have the same flag definition, therefore, the flags format of SRv6 Capabilities TLV of BGP-LS-SPF is consistent with that in ISIS SRv6 Capabilities sub-TLV and OSPFv3 SRv6 Capabilities TLV.

 ## SRv6 Node MSD Types